vikrant-github/python_pirate_trader/README.md

 3. Implementing the methods part-01 <br />
 4. Implementing the methods part-02 <br />

-# Improving Object Oriented Design Patterns by creating separate Manager classes <br />
+# Improving Object Oriented Design Patterns by creating a separate Manager classes <br />
 1. Creating a City Product class to Manage Product Price by City <br />
 2. Randomly changing Product Price based on the City <br />
 3. Inceasing debt portwise and provide options for the moneylender <br />
 4. Creating a class for Pirate Encounters <br />
 5. Handling the Pirate Encounters <br />
+6. Loading game data from a csv file <br />